paulczar/paulczar.github.io-source/content/blog/creating-a-helm-chart-monorepo-part-1/index.md

 --> Updating index ./index.yaml
 ```

-There should now be a `index.yaml` file containing the details of your helm packages and the path to their archive:
+There should now be a `index.yaml` file containing the details of your [Helm](https://helm.sh) packages and the path to their archive:

 ```bash
 $ cat index.yaml